tylerharter/cs301-projects/spring19/p6/README.md

 ## Q19: what percentage of the varieties produced by "Quinta Nova de Nossa Senhora do Carmo" are also produced by "Adega Cooperativa de Borba"?

+Quinta Nova wants to better understand their competition, so they hired a savvy data scientist (you!) to TODO

-## Q20 what percentage of the varieties produced by "Quinta Nova de Nossa Senhora do Carmo" are also produced by "Global Wines"?
+## Q20: what percentage of the varieties produced by "Quinta Nova de Nossa Senhora do Carmo" are also produced by "Global Wines"?